Northwestern Wildcats: Wrestling

 The Northwestern Wildcats wrestling program hosts home matches in Welsh-Ryan Arena and practices in the Ken Kraft Wrestling Room, located in Anderson Hall.
 The Wildcats are led by Matt Storniolo, a role that he's been in since 2016.
 The Wildcats have had 40 Big Ten individual champions in addition to 10 NCAA individual champions and 75+ All-Americans.

 Golf

 The men's golf team has won eight Big Ten Conference championships: 1925, 1937, 1939, 1948, 1999, 2000, 2001, 2006.
 They have twice placed second in the NCAA Championships: 1939, 1945.

 Luke Donald won the NCAA Individual Championship in 1999.
 He was Big Ten Conference Player of the year in 1999, and David Merkow was named the same in 2006.
 Donald was ranked number 1 in the Official World Golf Ranking for 56 weeks in 2011 and 2012.
 The four best career stroke averages in school history are held by Luke Donald, Tom Johnson, Jess Daley, and David Lipsky.

+The women's golf team won the 2025 NCAA Division I championship.
 Jane Weiller played golf for the school.
-In 1946 and 1957, Phyllis Otto and Mariam Bailey, respectively, won the women's individual intercollegiate golf championship (an event conducted by the Division of Girls' and Women's Sports (DGWS) – which later evolved into the current NCAA women's golf championship).
+In 1946 and 1957, Phyllis Otto and Meriam Bailey, respectively, won the women's individual intercollegiate golf championship (an event conducted by the Division of Girls' and Women's Sports (DGWS) – which later evolved into the current NCAA women's golf championship).